 New Year’s Day fell on a Sunday, so we met to start the year with Choral Communion.
 The Feast of Epiphany falls on 6 January, so we had a service in the evening with both our choirs.
 Edd sang the solo in “Three Kings from Persian Lands afar” by Peter Cornelius.
 On Sunday 8 January we had a Christingle Service – Alison Gratton took this photo.

 Railway Films filled the Fellowship Room for two showings on Saturday 14 January, and there was a happy Third Thursday lunch the following week.
 January was a fifth Sunday and we had a United Service at St Matthew’s.
 We celebrated the Feast of Candlemas, the Presentation of Christ in the Temple.
-Peter took this photo while we were holding candles and singing a hymn.
+Peter the Vicar took this photo while we were holding candles and singing a hymn.

 On the evening of Sunday 5 February, several members of the St Matthew’s choir joined St Edmund’s to sing Choral Evensong on the Eve of the 65th anniversary of the Accession of Her Majesty Queen Elizabeth II.
 “O taste and see” by Ralph Vaughan Williams, the “Queen’s Hymn” by Elizabeth Poston (words written for the Accession of Elizabeth I) and “All people that on earth do dwell” with a very exciting organ part.
 At All Age Worship the following week, Melonie had us thinking about our emotions.
 Peter and Julie hosted a Coffee Morning at the Vicarage on Friday 10 February, and raised £330 for the British Heart Foundation.
 In March a FOSM Coffee Morning on 14 March raised £298.